wp-plugins/adaptive-images/readme.txt

 = The plugin has the following fundamental goals =

  1. Help reduce the total download time of web pages in mobile devices.
  2. Work unobtrusively.
 You enable it and it works.
-You disable it and it gets out of the way.
+You disable it and it gets out of your way.
+Has got to be dead simple.
  3. Provide a transparent solution that is independant of the development process itself.

-= Todos =
+== Todos ==

+This is an off-hand todo list:

+ - Check that requested files are strictly images
- - Check that requested files are strictly images, which are inside the watched directories.
+ - Check that requested files are strictly inside the watched directories.
  - Put configuration in a separate file, which will be included.
  - Clean image cache methods.
  - Clean image cache on demand.